IsThatFearny/quartz/content/Revision/History/Economy under the Tsars.md

 - Agriculture
 	- Peasants
-		- Urban vs Rural population
+		- Urban vs Rural population - only 13% urban population in 1894, marginally increased to 14-15% by 1917
-		- Movement
+		- Movement - Peasants still mostly tied to the mir, unable to move to find other work
 	- Production
 		- Grain
 		- Meat